They are described as a series of mountains or hills that are connected by high ground. Below you can find a list of famous mountain ranges.

 The Atlas Mountains is the most prominent mountain range in northern Africa.
 It stretches the 3 Maghreb countries, a region in the northwest of Africa, Morocco, Algeria, and Tunisia, and is inhabited by a population referred to as “Berbers.”

 The highest mountain in the Atlas mountain range is located in Morocco and is called the Toubkal Mountain.
-The mountain range firms the natural border between the Atlantic Ocean and the Mediterranean Sea and the Sahara Desert.
+The mountain range firms the natural border between the Atlantic Ocean and the Mediterranean Sea and the immense Sahara Desert.

 - Location: France, Spain, Andorra.